techguy95/jekyll-now/_posts/2017-5-4-Socket-To-Me.md

 The Force works in mysterious ways...and so does JavaScript!
 Let's take a look at how we setup a realtime chatroom webapp using Express, Node.js, WebSocket and Socket.io! [https://chat-learn-teach-code.herokuapp.com/](https://chat-learn-teach-code.herokuapp.com/).
-Continuing the saga of the [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment.
+Learning to wield the lightsaber of node.js in [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment.

 ## Today I learned (#TIL):